Searching for

 View Project Boards

-‘Tension: the buildup of tension between tectonic plates,’ is my theme for the year’s work.
+"Tension: The Buildup of Tension between Tectonic Plates" is my theme for the year's work.
 This was expressed as an installation in the first project, which made use of soap film physics as a metaphorical representation.
 In the installation, quick bursts of energy as the colors cancelled were a visual expression of tension.
 This helped me decide upon a leisure activity, Quasar, for my second project.
-In the second project, a leisure space in the city, ‘tension’ was again expressed metaphorically.
+In the second project, a leisure space in the city, tension was again expressed metaphorically.
 This was through viewing and the element of surprise from the site and the game spaces.
+The third project is a geoscience museum sited in Santa Monica, LA.
+The site is a vast flat plane, which drops to the Santa Monica highway.
+It also borders Main Street with the controlled civic blocks as well as First Court and activity on Ocean Avenue.

-Somf uk award aikari paing 01 1998
+Somf 1998 uk award aikari paing project board 01b

-3D Model - Geoscience museum sited in Santa Monica, Los Angeles. © Aikari Paing.
+3D Model—Geoscience museum sited in Santa Monica, Los Angeles. © Aikari Paing.

-Somf uk award aikari paing 02 1998
+Somf 1998 uk award aikari paing project board 02b

-3D Model - Geoscience explores many topics that deal with the earth. © Aikari Paing.
+3D Model—Geoscience explores many topics that deal with the earth. © Aikari Paing.

 Somf uk award aikari paing 03 1998

-3D Model - The edges of the plates could be viewed as engravings in a skin. © Aikari Paing.
+3D Model—The edges of the plates could be viewed as engravings in a skin. © Aikari Paing.

-My first gesture was to cut into the site to illustrate fragments of the Earth’s geography and to emphasize the flatness of LA and of the site.
+My first gesture was to cut into the site to illustrate fragments of the Earth's geography and to emphasize the flatness of LA and of the site.
 The cuts created a landscape of copper planes and gravel canyons.
 Tire marks in the gravel indicate movement into the canyon where the museum and parking area are located.
 The museum has been separated into two main program routes.
-One is on general information whilst the other is a research route.
-The copper planes, an extension of the kerbs and an expression of horizontal weight are large tanks of water.
+One is on general information, while the other is a research route.
+The copper planes, an extension of the curbs and an expression of horizontal weight, are large tanks of water.
 The canyons, which inhabit the museum, are an expression of vertical pressure.
 The Californian sun makes the cuts dynamic.
 It creates patterns of shadow in the landscape and the contrast of light and shadow emphasizes the edge quality of the planes.

-Somf uk award aikari paing 04 1998
+Somf 1998 uk award aikari paing project board 04b

-1:50 Cross Section / Detail#2 - Sunlight is directed to hide the supports, hence indicating the weight of the planes. © Aikari Paing.
+1:50 Cross Section / Detail #2—Sunlight is directed to hide the supports, hence indicating the weight of the planes. © Aikari Paing.

-Somf uk award aikari paing 05 1998
+Somf 1998 uk award aikari paing project board 05b

-1:50 Cross Section / Detail#3 - Main museum route: concrete, research route: glass, entry routes: stone, cafe route: wood. © Aikari Paing.
+1:50 Cross Section / Detail #3—Main museum route: concrete, Research route: glass, Entry routes: stone, Cafe route: wood. © Aikari Paing.

-Somf uk award aikari paing 06 1998
+Somf 1998 uk award aikari paing project board 06b

 Aikari Paing